Celebrating Pride with Virgin

 Virgin Money UK is celebrating its customers ‘paying with pride’.
 The company announced that you can now get your very own Pride Virgin Money Credit Card.
 You can browse its range of services on the Virgin Money website.

-You can also read about how Virgin Voyages is going big for Pride Month.
+You can also read a blog about how Virgin Voyages went big for Pride Month.

 A long way to go

-We hope you can join us in celebrating Pride this month in solidarity with the LGBTQ+ community.
-Virgin will strive to continue to be as inclusive as possible for all our employees and customers.
+We hope you can join us in celebrating Pride in solidarity with the LGBTQ+ community.
+Virgin will continue striving to be as inclusive as possible, and celebrate everyone for being exactly who they are.